 If California’s art landscape has an underrated region, it’s encompassed within Claremont and Pomona.
 Even many who are thoroughly engulfed in the Southern California art scene aren’t fully aware of the double magnitude of these bordering towns on L.A.
 County’s eastern edge.
 Claremont is, after all, where a young native son named Millard Sheets became an art professor at Scripps College in 1932.
 Even while emerging as a leader of the California school of watercolor painting, he was shaping the college and the community, serving a dual role as educator and artist, recruiting an enviable faculty of respected artists.
 This attracted talented students to Scripps and the other Claremont Colleges, and a vital artistic community was born.
 In 1952, Karl Benjamin, the famous hard-edge abstractionist painter, moved to Claremont, where he taught at Pomona College (he still lives in town).
 Likewise, his hard-edge peer, painter Frederick Hammersley, came of age as a professor at Pomona College in the 1950s.

 Though it has always had a strong art presence because of its schools, today, a critical mass of hip galleries is now taking root.
+Some of these galleries might use custom acrylic prints from time to time I hear.
 Pomona, sometimes referred to as “the SoHo of the West,” has acquired a funky vibe perpetuated by the fact that even businesses that aren’t art-related are likely to be owned by artists, and even likelier to hang local art.
 “Everyone is very supportive of each other here,” says Andi Campognone, previously the exhibitions curator at the Riverside Art Museum, who now owns a new downtown gallery called dba256.

 As evidence, she points out that the Pomona Arts Colony Art Walk, which happens the second Saturday of each month, is always “jam-packed.”
 It’s true: hundreds of art patrons show up, many with intentions of purchasing art.
 Nearby, musicians play and a farmer’s market bustles.
 “In the last six months,” Campognone says, Pomona “is really energized.
 People are saying, ‘Oh, there’s real art in Pomona.’
 Right now, it’s building to a pretty loud crescendo, but I don’t think it’s peaked yet,” she adds.